Anita-Liberatore/easybank-landing-page-fe/README.md

 This challenge is to build out this landing page and get it looking as close to the design as possible.

-This challeng is build using HTML, CSS, GRID, FLEXBOX, and Javascript.
+This challeng is build using HTML, CSS, CSS Grid, FLEXBOX, and Javascript.